-A radio button or option can be defined as an element that allows the users to choose one option from a set of predefined options.
-Basically, it is like a checkbox, the only difference is that checkboxes allow the users to choose more than one option.
+A radio button or option can be defined as an element allowing users to choose one option from a set of predefined options.
+It is like a checkbox.
+The only difference is that checkboxes allow the users to choose more than one option.
 However, with a radio button, when a person tried to select more than one choice, the previously selected option changes it’s status to being deselected.
 And the term itself was derived from the real radio buttons.
-If you reminiscence the older radios and how the buttons functioned, you can see the resemblance.
-When one button was pressed the previously pressed button would automatically pop out.
+If you reminisce about the older radios and how the buttons functioned, you can see the resemblance.
+When one button was pressed, the previously pressed button would automatically pop out.

-Although previously the buttons were not considered a vital element to stylize previously, more and more sites have now adapted to using custom CSS radio buttons.
-The default styling being too plain and the design being poor, using CSS radio buttons provide the extra creative touch for your websites.
-So while the rest of the world is getting more and more into, today we decided why not join in?
-Thus, here at uiCookies, today we have made a list of the best possible option for you to try out and copy for your site.
+Although previously the buttons were not considered a vital element to stylize, more and more sites have now adapted to using custom CSS radio buttons.
+The default styling being too plain and the design being poor, using CSS radio buttons provide an extra creative touch for your websites.
+So while the rest of the world is getting increasingly into, today we decided why not join in?
+Thus, here at uiCookies, we have made a list of the best possible option for you to try out and copy for your site.
 Keep things fresh, modern and stylish with these variations throughout your site.

 Responsive Toggle Switch

 One of the simpler yet creative ways to keep things fresh on your site is this CSS radio button with a toggle switch.
 Just like the name says, this design is responsive, which means that no matter which device your users are on, this switch adjusts accordingly.
 The radio button presents itself as a switch displaying the options that users can choose.
 It is full width and once one answer is clicked, the other option deselects itself automatically.